Yarn Types {Everything You Need To Know!}

 Alpaca Yarn – Berroco Ultra Alpaca

-Mohair is popular and is normally blended with silk or nylon to create a strong fluffy yarn that can be dyed in many colours.
+Mohair is popular and is normally blended with silk or nylon to create a strong fluffy yarn that can be dyed in many colors.

 Mohair can be itchy if used for a whole garment, so it’s best to try it out against your skin first.